hanishkvc/prgs-docs-spreadsheetkvc/README.md

 password.
 Only use the file specific password, unless you dont mind sharing your user level password of this program with others.

+A random salt is also used each time a file is saved.
+This inturn is embedded within the saved encrypted file.

 ## Misc